 Tips for the Best Turkey Gravy

 - The best tasting gravy starts with the turkey.
 I always stuff my turkey cavity with a few fresh herbs, some lemon, lime, apple, and onions.
-This will not only help the turkey meat have the best aroma, but it will also yield the most delicious juices for the pan drippings.
+This will not only help the turkey meat have the best aroma, but it will give you the most delicious pan drippings.

 - After placing the turkey onto the roasting rack, inside the roasting dish, add 1-2 cups of water, a quartered onion, and 2-3 garlic cloves to the roasting pan underneath the turkey.
 This will also help make the turkey meat and the gravy more flavorful and aromatic.
 The amount of water will depend on how long you will be roasting the turkey, i.e. the size of the turkey.

-- Set the turkey aside to rest on the cutting board while you make the gravy.
-Making the gravy really won’t take long at all.
+- Finish resting the turkey on the cutting board while you prepare the gravy.

 - If you get a lot, save half of the drippings and freeze it to make more gravy later.
 You will only need about a cup to make the gravy.

 - Watch the salt!
 Remember that you will be seasoning your turkey inside and out, so the drippings will already be seasoned.
-Taste the pan drippings first before making the gravy to decide if you will need to add any salt and pepper to the gravy.
+Taste the gravy before adding any salt and pepper to the gravy.

 Can I make this gravy gluten free?